-Hearing impaired - children 0-5 years
+Hearing impaired - children 0 to 5 years

 Support is available to families with a baby or a young child who is diagnosed with a hearing loss.
 This includes referral to services and learning programs.